 Liturgy has a goal

 The purpose of liturgy is union with God; we repent of our sins, glorify God, give Him thanks, and ask for his assistance in order to draw closer to Him and inherit the new life He offers us.
-The liiturgy provides us with a pattern for this new life.
+The liturgy provides us with a pattern for this new life.
+See Living liturgically.

 The liturgy also expresses our faith: the words and actions we use show forth what we believe.
 That is why the words we use in liturgical prayer are important.